 While the city of Chicago is divided up into 77 community areas, everything outside those designated zones is considered a suburb.
 Chicago has plenty of safe suburbs going in all directions outside of the city, but we thought we’d highlight just a few here that may be worth looking into.

 If you have kids and are considering a move to a Chicago suburb, you should check out what Buffalo Grove has to offer.
 With great schools, superior athletic opportunities, and plenty of employment opportunities, this suburb is very popular.
-If you’re looking to purchase a home, just know that Buffalo Grove’s housing prices are a little higher than the national average.
-While most residents own their own homes, there is still a good amount of apartment rental space in the small downtown district, though.
-Just a short commute away from the city and a great safety rating makes this suburb a fantastic choice!
+And although most residents own their own homes, there is still a good amount of apartment rental space in the small downtown district.
+Just a short commute away from the city and a good safety rating make this suburb a fantastic choice!

 Are you ready for a move to a safe neighborhood or suburb of Chicago?
 Why not consider getting a PODS storage container?
 Moving with storage makes for a flexible move.
 If you’re not sure where in Chicago you want to put down roots just yet, you can give yourself time to get to know the city and which area best fits your needs by renting a place short-term.
 Bring what you need with you and pack the rest into a PODS portable moving and storage container.
 Keep it at a PODS Storage Center as long as you want and, when you’ve found your perfect place, have it delivered right to your new home.
 The best part?
 PODS City Service does all the tight-street navigating for you!